 The website states: “As a writer, you want to write.
 So when it comes to publishing, you could use a little support.
 We make it easy.
 Keep writing.
 Keep your rights.
 We'll help with the rest.”

 D2D provides a very easy method to upload your book within minutes and have it live on the site within 24 hours.

-When it comes to aggregators, whereas Smashwords was once the King of the Hill, D2D is taking over the top spot and, if it comes down to Smashwords or Draft2Digital, D2D is the preferred platform for many self-publishers now.
+When it comes to aggregators, whereas Smashwords was once the King of the Hill, D2D has since acquired Smashwords and taken over the top spot.
+Draft2Digital is the preferred platform for many self-publishers now.

 Important things to consider with Draft2Digital:

 - Cost.
 On Draft2Digital, there are no fees for using their service.